Joseph W. Folk

 Joseph "Holy Joe" Wingate Folk (October 28, 1869 – May 28, 1923) was an American lawyer, reformer, and politician from St. Louis, Missouri.
 He was Governor of Missouri from 1905 to 1909.

 Early life and education

 Joseph Folk was born in Brownsville, Tennessee, to Henry Bate and Martha Estes Folk and raised in a strict Baptist household.
 His early education was completed at Brownsville Academy, after which he worked for several companies in Memphis, Tennessee as a clerk and bookkeeper.
 Folk studied law and graduated from Vanderbilt University in 1890.
+While at Vanderbilt, he was initiated by the Chi chapter of Kappa Alpha Order on October 20, 1888.
 He joined his father's law firm and focused on criminal law.

 Early in his career, Folk ran for a seat in the Tennessee House of Representatives in 1892, wrote newspaper articles, spoke on special occasions, and joined the Knights of Pythias.
 In 1893, he moved to St. Louis to join his uncle's law practice.
 Folk married Gertrude Glass on November 10, 1896.
 He helped to organize the Jefferson Club, a local young Democrats' organization, and acted as the group's president in 1898–1899.